muthukub/WFGY/ProblemMap/Atlas/adapter-failure-discipline-v1.md

 Why this rule matters:

 The adapter is part of the Atlas control surface.

 Silent behavioral mutation makes the whole system harder to trust.

 ---

-## 5. The main adapter failure families
+## The four main adapter failure regions 🧩

 The ten rules above can be grouped into four major adapter-failure regions.

 These are not top-level Atlas families.

 They are adapter failure patterns.

 ### A. Routing drift